 One of the main ways to brainstorm is doing something called Mind Mapping.
 I do this a ton.
 This involves writing the main topic in the middle of the page and then writing out topics and items related to it, attaching them to the central idea by lines so it looks like a web.

-Another way I brainstorm is name storming.
+I also like to brainstorm names.
 I start by doing a free association with certain words to come up with long lists.
-I like to give myself a time limit of 5 or 10 minutes per word that I’m free associating.
+I like to give myself a time limit of 5 or 10 minutes per word that I’m free-associating.
 I then highlight the words I think are the most appropriate and then combine them in ways that are memorable.
 And then I might modify them by combining the words or doing an acronym.
 I once won $50 at work when renaming a division of our company.

 Thumbnails of Designs

 I make smaller sketches of what could be designed.
 This way, I can come up with a bunch of different designs without committing a bunch of design time.
 I’ve done this especially with the design of cards or announcements.
 I’m able to put down the basic design of the piece on paper, on a smaller scale, without having to waste a lot of time designing and redesigning something.
 I usually have the text written down on the computer.

 The Creativity Book is a perfect place to do this.
 It allows me to revisit the designs I didn’t use and to think about why I didn’t use them.

 I use this to remember people and events.
 One business card I have glued into one of my Creativity Books is a guy from Hong Kong I met on an airplane.
 He and his buddy were having a disagreement and they asked me to be the arbitrator.
 The big question was whether or not the American phrase, “You can say that again,” was a curse.

 It’s not only the information that I was to capture, but also if I find the design of the card interesting or inspiring.
 I also like to keep the business card if it brings back good memories, like a restaurant or museum.